 RELATED: This Macaroni and Cheese Casserole with Ham in Peas is a crowd pleaser!

 Turns out that in order to get that ultra creamy texture in a crockpot, you either have to use condensed cheese soup or Velveeta cheese, neither of which appealed to me.
 The next-best thing is to use evaporated milk and American cheese, the kind you get from the deli counter.
-Barring American cheese, using a melty cheese like Monterey Jack will also produce creamy results.
+Barring American cheese, using a melty cheese like Monterey Jack or White American will also produce creamy results.

 To this, I also added lots of sharp cheddar.
 This gives it that great mac and cheese flavor, but it is not the best kind of cheese for melting.
 For best results, buy a brick and shred it at home since the pre-shredded cheese comes coated in anti-caking agents.
 I use my food processor and it’s done in the blink of an eye!